Aurenkeelin18/TheFoxerine/Cozmo/CozmoRead.md

 ![](04_Documentation/Images/imageselection.png)

 # Model and Metrics
 The model is a keras sequential model, optimized by root mean square propagation (rmsprop) with a categorical cross-entropy loss function, and a batch size of 30.
-The model without call backs reached an accuracy of 83% after 100 epochs while the model with the “ best callbacks” reached an accuracy of 77% after 100 epochs.
+The model without callbacks reached an accuracy of 83% after 100 epochs while the model with the “ best callbacks” reached an accuracy of 77% after 100 epochs.
 The accuracy and loss curves suggest that the validation images are not representative and that both training and validation images should be shuffled.
-Additional images would be beneficial as well.
+Additional images would help imporving the model performance.

 ![](04_Documentation/Images/Metrics.png)